Code is there to explain the comments to the computer.

 that don't satisfy the condition?
 For this purpose you can use the

-.
-The next query returns all courses that do not meet
+keyword NOT.
+The next query returns all courses that do not

 SELECT code, name, semester